lsun20/MissAdapt/README.md

   <img src="./R/minimax_risk_plot_sigmatb_0.77_B9.png" alt="Locus of Minimax Estimates">
 </p>

-From this plot, we see that as $B$ increases, the $B$-minimax estimator asymptotes towards $Y_U$.
-The worst case risk is shown on the second y-axis where, for convenience, the MSE of $Y_U$ has been normalized to one.
-In this case, if the bias were known to the be zero, the GMM estimator would yield worst case risk nearly 30\% below $Y_U$.
+For convenience, the MSE of $Y_U$ has been normalized to one.
+In this case, if the bias were known to the be zero, the GMM estimator would yield worst case risk nearly 60\% below $Y_U$.
 The adaptive estimator's worst case risk exceeds the oracle's worst case risk at all bias magnitudes, which is the price the researcher must pay for not knowing the bound $B$ ahead of time.
 However, the adaptive estimator's worst case risk comes as close to the oracle's worst case risk across all bias magnitudes as possible.
-See Section 3 of [Armstrong, Kline, Sun (2023)](https://arxiv.org/pdf/2305.14265.pdf) for further discussion.
+See Section 2 of [Armstrong, Kline, Sun (2023)](https://arxiv.org/pdf/2305.14265.pdf) for further discussion.

 ## `/Matlab/` contains